vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/d/nsxt_ip_address_block.html.markdown

 * `display_name` - (Optional) Search IpAddressBlock by its display_name.
 * `nsx_id` - (Optional) Search IpAddressBlock by its NSX ID.
-* `context_info` - (Optional) Provide context information for IpAddressBlock.
+* `context` - (Required) Provide context information for IpAddressBlock.
-  * `context` - (Optional) Provide context for searching the IpAddressBlock.
+  * `scope` - (Required) Provide scope for searching the IpAddressBlock.
 It can be any one of vpc, project or infra.
 Defaulted to vpc if not provided.

 ## Attributes Reference